A strong earthquake hits Papua New Guinea - ExBulletin

 A strong earthquake hits Papua New Guinea

+WELLINGTON, New Zealand (AP) — A strong earthquake shook Papua New Guinea on Wednesday but there was no major damage or injuries…

-WELLINGTON, New Zealand – A strong earthquake shook Papua New Guinea on Wednesday, but no major damage or injuries were expected, officials said.
+WELLINGTON, New Zealand (AP) – A strong earthquake rocked Papua New Guinea on Wednesday, but no major damage or injuries were expected, officials said.

 The US Geological Survey said the 6.3-magnitude quake was centered in West New Britain County at a depth of 55.7 kilometers (35 miles).